wheelo/jasmine-browser/README.md

 ## Features
-This module is developed mostly for fun & exploration, which shows the possibility of running jasmine test in browser with the LOC under 100 lines.
+This module is developed mostly for fun & exploration, hence the features will be pretty simple.
 Now the features include:

 - basic support of `describe, expect & it`, just like jasmine.
 - support the asynchronous test.

-More features, like `createSpy`, `toHaveBeenCalled` and `toHaveBeenCalledWith` is in development.
-And another brother module is in process too, `jasmine-node` the one which can test in node.js environment and use the node module  `process.nextTick` to pollyfill.
+More features, like `createSpy`, `toHaveBeenCalled` and `toHaveBeenCalledWith` is on the way.
+And another brother module is scheduling to release soon as well, i.e, `jasmine-node`, the one which can test in node.js environment which will use the node module  `process.nextTick` for a pollyfill.

 Stay tuned. ~